ShadyHussein123/ShadyHussein123/README.md

 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Computer Science with a specialization in Video Game Programming
 - 💞️ I’m looking to collaborate tools for kali linux
-- 📫 How to reach me shady.hussein@uofcanada.edu.eg
+- 📫 How to reach me smhussein@upei.ca

 <!---
 ShadyHussein123/ShadyHussein123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.